 The federal government taxes most sources of retirement income, including pension benefits, but the states take a variety of approaches to taxing retirement income.
 Some states tax any retirement income that the federal government taxes.
 Others exempt certain types of retirement income, such as Social Security, and tax the rest.
-Still others exempt all retirement income from state taxation.
+Still, others exempt all retirement income from state taxation, including Illinois.

 You subtract government pension and retirement plan distributions, government retirement disability payments, state or local government deferred compensation plans and group term life insurance premiums paid by a qualified retirement plan, but reported as wages.
 These items generally are included on line 7 of Forms 1040 and 1040A.
 You also subtract capital gains on employer securities distributed to you at retirement and reported on line 13 of Form 1040, and retirement payments to retired business partners reported on line 17 of Form 1040.